-If this topic interests you check out the blog; there are 14 posts between October 27 and December 16, 2020 that go into more detail.
+If this topic interests you check out the related pages that offer much more detail.

 How I make Wooden Screws

 Some tools and methods

 A freshly cut wooden screw of Hard Maple.